nullx27-org/esi-php/docs/Api/PlanetaryInteractionApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCharactersCharacterIdPlanetsPlanetId**
-> \nullx27\ESI\Models\GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId($characterId, $planetId, $datasource)
+> \nullx27\ESI\Models\GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId($characterId, $planetId, $datasource, $token, $userAgent, $xUserAgent)

 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information on this endpoint will not update until this criteria is met.  ---  Alternate route: `/v1/characters/{character_id}/planets/{planet_id}/`  Alternate route: `/legacy/characters/{character_id}/planets/{planet_id}/`  Alternate route: `/dev/characters/{character_id}/planets/{planet_id}/`   ---  This route is cached for up to 600 seconds
+Information on this endpoint will not update until this criteria is met.  ---  Alternate route: `/v2/characters/{character_id}/planets/{planet_id}/`  Alternate route: `/dev/characters/{character_id}/planets/{planet_id}/`   ---  This route is cached for up to 600 seconds

 ### Example
 ```php